 Why Do Kittens Misbehave?

 Kittens are like babies, feeling the world around them and learning what behavior is acceptable and what isn't through positive and negative reinforcement.
-Usually the kitten isn't trying to be "bad," it's just still learning how to behave.
+Usually, when your kitten misbehaves, it's not trying to be "bad"; it's still in the process of learning how to behave.

-Most kittens are willing and able to use a litter box and scratching post, thus eliminating most of the problems they might otherwise cause.
+Most kittens are happy to use a litter box and scratching post, thus eliminating most of the problems they might otherwise cause.
 Sometimes, however, kittens seem unwilling or unable to do one or the other.
 Occasionally, they start using the litter box and scratching post properly and then suddenly stop doing so.